Fishing in Boulder

 For detailed maps, a hatching calendar and more, view our Angling Brochure (PDF).

 Past town, you will find plenty of spots to stalk browns and rainbows along the higher sections of Boulder Creek.
 Dry droppers are usually the ticket here, giving you the chance to test the bottom and topwater simultaneously.
-Construction has been ongoing in the canyon so check current road conditions and plan for the possibilities of stopped traffic and closed parking spots.

 South Boulder Creek at Walker Ranch